allisonhorst/stats-illustrations/README.md

 # Recent additions

-Tidy Data series (a collaboration for this [Openscapes blog post]() with [Dr. Julia Lowndes](https://jules32.github.io/)!)
+### Tidy Data series (a collaboration for the [Openscapes blog](https://www.openscapes.org/blog/) with [Dr. Julia Lowndes](https://jules32.github.io/)!)

-Please cite the following Tidy Data illustrations as: "Illustrations from the [Openscapes](https://www.openscapes.org/) blog [*Tidy Data for reproducibility, efficiency, and collaboration*]() by Julia Lowndes and Allison Horst"
+Please cite the following Tidy Data illustrations as: "Illustrations from the [Openscapes](https://www.openscapes.org/) blog *Tidy Data for reproducibility, efficiency, and collaboration* by Julia Lowndes and Allison Horst"

 1. What is tidy data?